- Arts & Sciences Home

 - On-Line Resources

 Monday, Jul.
 29, 2013

-Scott LaBarge continues his dual lives as philosopher and classicist, teaching a core freshman course in fall and his Love and Relationships in Classical Antiquity in the spring for us.
+Scott LaBarge continues his dual lives as philosopher and classicist, teaching a core freshman course in fall and his Socrates course in the spring for us.
 Having too many talents for his own good, Mick McCarthy remains Executive Director of the Ignatian Center for Jesuit Education and will not be teaching Classics courses this year.

 The department is fortunate to have both of our lecturers returning this year.
 Carolynn Roncaglia will be teaching the upper-division history sequence as well as sections of the freshman core and upper-division Latin.
-Rachel Knudsen’s duties have expanded to include Intermediate Latin and Horace as well as Classical Mythology and the freshman core course.
+Rachel Knudsen’s classes include Beginning Greek, upper-division Latin, and the freshman core course.